psiberx/cp2077-cet-kit/README.md

 - Fast Travel
 - Photo Mode

+Todo:

+- Vehicle (FPP, TPP)
+- Identify each menu screen
+- Individual HUD elements visibility

+You can display own HUD elements and other contextual elements depending on the current UI.

-If you don't need UI state this helper can be effectively used to detect game loads / exit to main menu.
+If you don't need UI this helper also can be effectively used to detect game loads / exit to main menu.
-You can initialize mod state when the actual gameplay is started, and reset mod state, free resources when game session is ended.
+You can initialize mod state when the actual gameplay starts, and reset mod state, free resources when the game session ends.

 ## Samples